macimiri/cfg/README.md

 https://github.com/pyro2927/SouthwestCheckin
 (has own folder)

-xbox one controller wireless driver (still not working for me) https://github.com/medusalix/xow
+xbox one controller wireless driver https://github.com/medusalix/xow
+Don't forget to hit the "pair" button on the top side of the xbox controller, not just the stupid xbox button on the front.
 (has own folder)